wacko/theguidetocuba/setting_the_road/loading_the_application.md

 ```

 Then we define some constants that, for example, are used to connect to a
 database or to check cookie data integrity.
+Because these are sensitive
+configurations, we use environment variables instead of putting them
+directly into the code.

 ```ruby
 APP_KEY = ENV.fetch("APP_KEY")